Migos – Culture (Album Review)

 Travis Scott might be the best in history at creating a bop!
 He swag surfs throughout his verse, establishing his brand rather quickly.
-La Flame and Migos sound together mesh so well to me.
+La Flame and Migos sound together mesh so well.

 Offset or Takeoff (who knows, who cares) are irrelevant on this particular song; at the same time, I don’t mind a filler… I mean, what would “Move Bitch” by Ludacris be without I20, right?

 2. CALL CASTING

 There is absolutely no reason why this song will not be a hit in the next couple of months!
 I might be speaking some blasphemy here, but I think musically, “Call Casting” might be even better than “Bad and Boujee!”

 Offset opens up the song, laying down both a fire chorus and a tone-setting first verse. he raps with his usual tongue-twisting flow, but something about those piano notes accompanying him adds this riveting sound to his verse.

 Quavo has the second verse, and his wit is what carries him throughout.
 He’s rapping tough on it, leaving the harmonizing and the Auto-tune at home.
 Has his voice become one of the more recognizable ones in the game now?

 Is that you, Takeoff?
 I forgot how you sounded, bruh!
 His verse lacks the appeal of the other guys, but it still follows Migos’ signature flows.

 1. BAD & BOUJEE

 There’s nothing I can do here but crown this song as number 1!
 Think about it like this: Anytime you have a song that got to number one in the billboard charts while maintaining its gutter sound, gutter lyrics, gutter vibe, and gutter beat, it has to be labeled as another level of special.